patchew-project/seabios/docs/Runtime_config.md

-SeaBIOS can read several configuration items at runtime.
-On coreboot the configuration comes from files located in CBFS.
-When SeaBIOS runs natively on QEMU the files are passed from QEMU via the fw_cfg interface.
+SeaBIOS can read several configuration items at runtime:

+* on coreboot via CBFS,
+* on QEMU via fw_cfg, or
+* on multiboot bootloader (eg, Grub2) as modules.

+Basically, all three present different read-only file systems.

 This page documents the user visible configuration and control features that SeaBIOS supports.